 Preheat the oven to 325°.
 Place ham on a rack in a shallow roasting pan.
 Using a sharp knife, score the surface of the ham with 1/4-in. deep cuts in a diamond pattern.
 Cover with a piece of foil and bake for about 1-1/2 to 2 hours or until a thermometer reads 130°.

 Test Kitchen tip: Why score the ham?
 Scoring opens up the fatty outer layer of the ham, allowing the glaze to soak into the meat.

 Step 2: Glaze and Heat Again

 While the ham bakes, prep your glaze.
 In a small bowl, combine the brown sugar, mustard and just enough vinegar to make a thick paste.

 When the ham is up to temperature, take it out of the oven.
 Using a heatproof spoon or spatula, spread the glaze over the ham.
 Bake again, uncovered this time, for 15-30 minutes longer, or until a thermometer reads 140°.

-This recipe makes enough for a party or a family dinner with plenty left over-10-14 servings.
-Looking for ideas for that extra ham?
-Look no further.
+This recipe makes enough for a party or a family dinner with plenty left over, 10-14 servings.